rc2dev/dotfiles/README.md

 stow -t ~ bash
 ```

-Or if you want to install my whole Pi config:
+Or if you want to install my whole Termux config:

 ```
-cd pi
+cd termux
 stow -t ~ *
 ```